kleinishere/block-cal-parser/README.md

 ![Imgur](http://i.imgur.com/ZyC5BUI.png "Block 5")

-Given the block ICS folder (acquired from ANGEL), this script generates a text list of lecture names comprising the block at UCLA DGSOM.
+Given the block ICS file (acquired from ANGEL), this script generates a text list of lecture names comprising the block at UCLA DGSOM.

 ## Assumptions

-Only includes calendar events with location of 'CHS XX-105'.
+Only includes calendar events with location of 'CHS 73-105'.

 ## Instructions